-1. Which cards might raise your interest rate if you make a late payment or a payment that is not honored by your bank (i.e., your check bounces)?
+1. Which cards might raise your interest rate if there is a negative item on your credit report or if you pay another creditor late?
 2. Do any of the sample cards have fixed interest rates?
 3. If you used the Plastic Fantastic Card for a purchase worth \$125 U.S. dollars while traveling abroad, what is the fee your credit card company would charge you?
-4. What would your interest rate (APR) be on the Sky High Limit Platinum Card after the "Zero Percent" introductory period ends?
+4. What would your interest rate (APR) be on the Sky High Limit Platinum Card after the "Zero Per Cent" introductory period ends?
 5. If you transferred a \$10,000 balance to the Charger Card, how much would your balance transfer fee be?